mkrol1997/PixelPerfect/README.md

 ________
 # Overview

-The **PixelPerfect Web App** is a powerful tool that leverages AI models to enhance images, reduce image artefacts, and upscale image resolution.
-It is built with the use of technologies like:
+The **PixelPerfect Web App** is a sophisticated tool that harnesses the power of AI models to elevate image quality, reduce image artifacts, and enhance image resolution.

- - Django
- - PyTorch
- - Allauth
- - OAuth2
- - Celery
- - Docker
- - Docker-compose
+## Technologies Used

+Built using cutting-edge technologies, including:

+- **Django**: A high-level Python web framework.
+- **PyTorch**: A leading deep learning framework for AI models.
+- **Allauth**: For secure user authentication and management.
+- **OAuth2**: Ensuring secure authorization.
+- **Celery**: Enabling efficient asynchronous task processing.
+- **Docker and Docker-compose**: Streamlining deployment and ensuring consistency.

+## Elevate Your Images

-This web app is built using cutting-edge technologies and AI models, ensuring high-quality results for image restoration tasks.
-Whether you're a photographer, designer, or simply want to enhance your personal photos, this app has you covered.
+Our web app is designed to deliver high-quality results for image restoration tasks.
+Whether you're a photographer, designer, or simply looking to enhance personal photos, PixelPerfect has you covered.

+## Screenshots

 | Main Page                                 | Dashboard                                 |
 | ---------------------------------------- | ----------------------------------------- |